pkr-7/l1ghtsab3r/README.md

 Jerry Maguire.
 Jobs.
 Leon the professional.
-Love and other drugs.
 Rambo.
-Rush.

 Schindler's list.
 Star Wars - I mean why make aliens so ugly.

-Top gun.
 The adjustment bureau.
-The aviator.
 The boy in the striped pajamas.
 The grand Budapest hotel.
 The green mile.
-The intern.
 The Internet's own boy.
-The last samurai.
 The man who knew infinity.
 The October sky.
 The pianist.

 The pursuit of happiness.
 The Shawshank redemption.
-The Truman show.

 V for vendetta.